hasindu2008/f5c/_docs/output.md

 <img width="750" alt="image" src="../img/rsq-alignment-rna.png">

 Note that the RNA is sequenced 3'->5' end, so the raw signal is 3'->5' direction.
-As the basecaller outputs the basecalled read in 5'->3' direction, the basecalled read is reversed to be 3'->5' in the illustration (note: indices in illustration denote the actual index in the basecalled read).
-If the basecalled read is `ACGGUAACUAUACG` and assuming the k-mer size in the k-mer model is 5, the 0th k-mer is `AUACG`, 1st k-mer is `UAUAC` ... and the 9th k-mer is `ACGGU`.
+As the basecaller outputs the basecalled read in 5'->3' direction, the basecalled read is reversed to be 3'->5' in the illustration (note: indices in illustration denote the actual index in the basecalled read in 5'->3' direction).
+If the basecalled read in 5'->3' direction is `ACGGUAACUAUA` and assuming the k-mer size in the k-mer model is 5, the 0th k-mer is `ACGGU`, 1st k-mer is `CGGUA` ... and the 9th k-mer is `CUAUA`.

 The tsv output will look like below: